Free Cancellation Book more than 2 days in advance for Free Cancellation.

-London is not only home to iconic landmarks like Big Ben, the Tower of London and Buckingham Palace, but a global city known for its live music, entertainment, shopping and nightlife.
+London is not only home to iconic landmarks like Big Ben, the Tower of London and Buckingham Palace, but a global city is known for its live music, entertainment, shopping and nightlife.
 The city is also the perfect starting point for a backpacking trip through Europe.

-Even with all the free perks, you won’t struggle to find a cheap hostel in London close to the city centre.
+Even with all the free perks, you won’t struggle to find a cheap youth and backpackers hostel in London close to the city centre.
 You can choose from a shared dorm or get some peace and quiet in a London hostel with private rooms.
 There are plenty of memorable places to stay as well.
 How does spending a night in a police cell sound?
 Or maybe you’d prefer to get some beauty sleep in a 200-year-old former courthouse?
 There are London youth hostels to suit all tastes.

 If you prefer a bit more peace and quiet, there are a number of hostels in London that offer private rooms.
 The prices might be slightly higher than a shared dorm or single room, but it’s the perfect option for travelling with a partner or when you need to rest after a long day of sightseeing.

 Travel back in time at The British Museum, watch the changing of the guard at Buckingham Palace, or get a bird’s eye view of the city from the London Eye.
-If you want to escape the busy city streets for a day, you can get lost in one of the many London parks that serve as the cities lungs.
+If you travel solo and want to escape the busy city streets for a day, you can get lost in one of the many London parks that serve as the cities lungs.

 If you prefer to see a more modern side of London, then don’t forget to check out Oxford Street for some of Europe’s best shopping.
 For those more interested in soaking up some culture, London is brimming with museums and art galleries waiting to be explored - many of which are free to enter or offer special deals on certain days of the week.